Fallout Tactics: BoS → Great Bend

 The next gate is opened by a switch just north of it, and after defeating another ambush, enter the last unsecured sector in the southwest.
 Incidentally, the game's creators made a little joke there, giving you the opportunity to deal with robots, like in the movie "Terminator."
 Near the large press, there's a switch that activates it.

 To do this, you'll likely have to climb across the canal using ladders, but who knows, it might be worth it.
-Once the last robot is blown to pieces, you'll immediately receive a mission completion message.
 The next location is Newton.

 See also: